MartaHa/Exercises--online-Java-course/README.md

-Simple Java project used to exercise skills:
+Simple Java project used to exercise working on Files:

--operations on files  (DataOutPutStream, DataInputStream , FileReader, FileWriter) -interface Serializable
+-DataOutPutStream,
+-DataInputStream,
+-FileReader,
+-FileWriter),
+- use of the interface Serializable,

+based on an online Java course